 Also Read: TPN and Cholestasis: 7 Frequently Asked Questions

-The risk of transaminitis may be higher in those receiving first-generation soybean-based lipid preparations.
+The risk of elevated liver enzymes may be higher in individuals receiving first-generation, soybean-based lipid preparations.
 In contrast, second-generation and third-generation preparations appear to carry a lower risk.

 In addition, minerals in TPN preparations, such as copper and manganese, may accumulate in the liver.
-An excess of these minerals can lead to liver damage and elevated transaminases.
+An excess of these minerals can cause elevated liver enzymes and even liver damage.

-If you or anyone you love has TPN-associated transaminitis, your provider may [4]:
+If you or anyone you love has TPN-associated elevated liver enzymes, your provider may [4]:

 - Treat the underlying liver disease.